This should make those with a sense of humour have a good laugh!

 Later, when Hugh Milne’s book came out, Osho thought it contained enough untruths to sue him, unusual for someone who usually courted controversy.

-It was Osho, after all, who had invited Osho to take photos of him in the dental chair, under the influence of nitrous oxide, which were meant to be published in a book.
+As far as the nitrous issue being ‘denied’, it was Osho, after all, who had invited Osho to take photos of himself in the dental chair, under the influence of nitrous oxide, which were meant to be published in a book, for everyone to see.
+Another device intended to shock people and help clear away more people who were not really with him for the right reasons.

 “Shiva has written a book against me, full of lies.
 I have told the English sannyasins to sue him in court, because what he is saying is utter nonsense.
 And you can see the cunningness.